meettyj/Tobacco-on-Twitter/reddit/sample_tweets_reddits_in_different_topics.md

   - We get abused, called douches and gay because we vape.
   - Thanks!
 The whole point of fighting these local bans hard is to take the wind out of the sails of a state bill that would otherwise pop up early next year to "fix" the patchwork of local crap they created and then have to deal with a state wide ban to fight.
 Best to prevent that at all cost rather than risk a state battle we might lose... because it's CA.
   - If everything made for adults needs to be awful tasting in order to deter children from getting into them (which it doesn't I got drunk on straight Everclear the first time I ever had alcohol as a teen) then this would affect a lot more than cigarettes and vapor.
-  - You're not completely wrong on long-term effects, but everything we know about the effects right now suggests that it is a massive harm reducer compared to smoking.
   - Forces with billions of research dollars at their disposal and massive profit incentives have had 10 years to come up with evidence of any harm - so far they haven't.
 Instead, they've had to resort to deception and shallow comparisons to tobacco smoking in order to restrict vaping.
 That should tell you something.

 ### Approval